What's included in the driveaway price of a car? (Australia 2025)

 • Luxury Car Tax (if applicable)

-Discover more about car registration in Victoria
+Learn more about car registration requirements in Victoria.

 Western Australia (WA)